MattNeuro/TwitchBot/README.md

 # Fixing stuff'
 If you want to muck about with this yourself, you should be able to download the whole affair and import it as a maven project into Netbeans.
 That's what I did anyway and it seems to work for me.
 Fair wairning: you can expect as much support from me as you would from a particularly soggy leave of grass.
 Come on man, you're a programmer, google your problems like the rest of us.

+# Credits
+Again, mad props to Gikkman et al for creating the underlying library, hell'a easy to use mates, bra jobbet.
+If you like this, come over to my channel and say hi: DrTauntsalot at https://www.twitch.tv/drtauntsalot.